It’s been an odd couple of weeks for my MacBook Pro 15″.

-- Locate my nearest Apple Authorised Service Center
+- Locate my nearest Apple Authorized Service Center

 - Call Apple support, explain the problem and reference the KB article

-- Obtain the case ID from Apple and tell them I want it repaired at the aforementioned service centre
+- Obtain the case ID from Apple and tell them I want it repaired at the aforementioned service center

-- Head to the service centre, demonstrate problem to engineer and provide him with case ID, KB article and my phone number
+- Head to the service center, demonstrate problem to engineer and provide him with case ID, KB article and my phone number

 - Wait for engineer to call back confirming that parts have been requested against the case ID (in this case a new logic board)